 Henry Froehlich 1922-2008 (W)

-Henry Froehlich's natural sense for consumers’ expectations helped him convince the Japanese government and photo industry in the late 1940s that the United States was a viable destination for Japanese cameras and optics.
+Thanks to his natural sense for consumers’ expectations, Henry Froehlich worked to convince the Japanese government and renascent photo industry in the late 1940s that the United States was a viable destination for Japanese cameras and optics.
 Coming so soon after hostilities between the two countries, such ideas were those of a visionary.
 He was also one of the persons who encouraged Japanese officials to set up the Japan Camera Inspection Institute (JCII), whose golden sticker has for decades adorned all photographic equipment exported from Japan.
 The cooperation that followed led to the flourishing of the Japanese photo industry after the war and profoundly influenced the world of photography as a whole.

-In 1961, Konica Camera Company merged with Berkey Photo, a distributor of other known Japanese photo brands, such as Sekonic, Sunpak, Tamron, etc. Henry Froehlich remained CEO of Berkey Photo until 1982.
+In 1962, the Konica Camera Company merged with Berkey Photo, a distributor of other known Japanese photo brands, such as Sekonic, Sunpak, Tamron, etc. Henry Froehlich became the CEO of Berkey Photo, a position which he held until 1982.

 * * *